CSG-Bantang/neuronalCA/README.md

 ### III.
 Game of Life (GOL) Cellular Automata (CA)
-These systems involve solving for the snapshots of the spatiotemporal dynamics of a Game of Life CA  [[5,6]](#5, #6).
+These systems involve solving for the snapshots of the spatiotemporal dynamics of a Game of Life CA  [[5,6]](#5).

 ### Usage:
 Import the package by running  `import GameOfLife as GOL`.
 The `duration` specifies the number of snapshots to be recorded.
+To view the animation as GIF, use `GOL.animateGOL(soln, out='anim.gif')`.
+This will save a local file 'anim.gif'.

 **A) Random Initial State** <br>
 Use `GOL.solveGOL(system=0, L=, p=, duration=)` to obtain the `duration` number of snapshots.
 The CA is set in a lattice size `L` and initialized with states from a uniform random distribution with state density "Alive":`p` and "Dead":`1-p`.

 **B) Still-Lifes** <br>
-These are GOL patterns that does not change over time.
+These are GOL patterns that does not change over time [[6]](#6).
 Specify `system` as a number to observe the following:
 1) Block
 2) Beehive
 3) Loaf